umaa-java-sept-2020/servlet-hello-world/blogs/define-servlet.md

   </servlet-mapping>
 ```

-* Build and deploy the war to tomcat
+* Build and deploy the war to tomcat.
+My war name is servlet-hello-world.war.
-* Access the endpoint localhost:8080/home
+* Access the endpoint localhost:8080/servlet-hello-world/home.
+In this URL `servlet-hello-world` is war name.